eatmyvenom/dotfiles/NEW-STUFF.md

 * `Mod+L` = Lock screen

 For anything else look at some of the extra keys on other wms already configured

+## Processes

+Add it to the autostart and make a runit script for it as well.